github-anis-snoussi/FourierDraw/README.md

 # FourierDraw
 draw images with the help of Fourier series

-## My aim is to make a program to recreate something I saw on the internet
+## My aim here is to recreate something I saw on the internet

 this is a gif I saw on 9gag with the title
 ### 'Using epicycles and Fourier series, you can get an amazing automatic drawing generator'